Jeseenacodes/Motor_Vehicle_Thefts-SQL_Python/Readme.md

 | 560                | 11     | November   |
 | 464                | 10     | October    |

+> Vehicle thefts peak in March (1,053 thefts) and dip in April (329 thefts).
+The first quarter shows the highest theft activity, indicating a seasonal pattern.

 3. Number of vehicles stolen each day of the week

 ```sql